-Jerry Sheehan, Assistant Director for Policy Development, National Library of Medicine
+Jerry Sheehan, Deputy Director, National Library of Medicine

 National Library of Medicine